-When the Spanish made their first appearance in Tenochtitlán, they were astounded by many things, not least the size of the ancient Aztec city and the bustling commercial activity they saw happening there.
+When the Spanish made their first appearance in Tenochtitlán, they were astounded by many things, not least the size of the ancient Aztec city and the bustling commercial activity they witnessed.

 To this day, Mexico remains a hot-bed of trade and commerce, offering customers street stalls, outdoor markets, indoor markets, mini plazas with a dozen or so stores and restaurants inside, full-blown US-style shopping malls—and plenty of supermarkets.